shadow-light/sellingjesus.org/src/act.md

 ## Give someone a book

-The[ books and resources page](https://sellingjesus.org/learn/resources) has several books that are free to download.
-If you know someone who might benefit from going deeper into the biblical command to give freely, you can send them Conley Owens' book *[The Dorean Principle](https://thedoreanprinciple.org/)*.
+Send someone a copy of *[Abolish the Jesus Trade](/book)*, or *[The Dorean Principle](https://thedoreanprinciple.org/)*.
 Even the paper copies are free, with free shipping.
 So make someone's day with a gift in the mail!
+The[ books and resources page](https://sellingjesus.org/learn/resources) also has several books that are free to download.

 ## Join discussions